MonuSingh16/mle-work/assignments/week-01-mle-basictools/README.md

 ## Tasks

 There are two tasks and one optional practice assignment to refresh the basics of pandas and sklearn for this session.
 You will find details in each file.
-To start, fork this repo.
+To start, clone this repo.
 1. [Unix-Conda-Pip](nb/unix-conda-pip.ipynb).
 2. [GitHub](md/git-more.md)
 3. (Optional)[Pandas-Sklearn-Basics](pandas-sklearn-basics/pandas-sklearn-basics.ipynb)